TheFirstPaige1/bitburner-scripts/README.md

 Scripts for BitBurner 2.5.1

 Current scripts and their functions:
+- bitlib - library script containing functions used in other scripts

 - autodeploy - outdated and functionally replaced with totalrestart, will rework unto a unified script handler at Some PointTM
 - hackman - deprecated, replaced with totalhack